Venison Meatballs are an easy, low fat alternative to beef! These Venison Meatballs can be baked, or air fried to make them even healthier!

 Venison has half of the fat of pork or beef.
 See this article for more information.

-This recipe for venison meatballs would work equally well with elk, moose, caribou or antelope, as they all belong to the ungulate family.
+This recipe for venison meatballs would work equally well with other wild game meat.
+Elk, moose, caribou or antelope, will all work as they all belong to the ungulate family.

 How to Make Venison / Deer Meatballs